 Community Spotlight: Catholic Charities of the Archdiocese of Galveston-Houston

-The attorneys of Michael P. Fleming & Associates, P.C., believe strongly in community service.
+The attorneys of Fleming Law, P.C., believe strongly in community service.
 That’s why we have launched our “Community Spotlight” series.
 We want to highlight the work of individuals and organizations who make a difference in the lives of others and, in turn, make Houston and surrounding communities in southeast Texas such great places to live and work.
 We encourage you to get to know more about these individuals and organizations and, if possible, to become involved with them.

 Get to Know Catholic Charities of the Archdiocese of Galveston-Houston